VRA Amsterdam Cricket Ground

-VRA Cricket Ground is a cricket ground in Amstelveen, the Netherlands, the home of VRA Amsterdam since 1939.
-It has a capacity of 7000 spectators and regularly plays host to the Netherlands home games in the World Cricket League, Intercontinental Cup and CB40.
+VRA Amsterdam Cricket Ground is a cricket ground in Amstelveen, the Netherlands, the home of VRA Amsterdam since 1939.
+It regularly plays host to the Netherlands home games in the World Cricket League, Intercontinental Cup and CB40.

-This ground was first used for international cricket when the Netherlands played New Zealand in 1978.
+This ground was first used for international cricket when the Netherlands played Denmark in 1963.
 It has hosted many One Day Internationals (ODIs) including a match in the 1999 Cricket World Cup, and the 2004 Videocon Cup between India, Pakistan and Australia.
 It was also used in the 1990 ICC Trophy, the first to be played outside England.